Jewelry maintenance – worn with love, kept with care

 A phrase I hear regularly in my studio.
 And understandably so – you want to keep a precious piece of jewelry close to you, day after day.
 Especially when it has a story or memory attached to it.

-So let me preface: jewelry is there to be worn.
-They are allowed to live, to get a scratch, to endure something.
-But with attention, love and the proper care from time to time.
+So let me preface: jewellery is there to be worn.
+They may live, get a scratch, endure something.
+But with attention, love and occasional proper care.
+Because proper maintenance of jewellery significantly extends its life.

-Just as you don’t take a beautiful bag out in the pouring rain, or have leather shoes polished and protected from time to time, the same applies to jewelry: proper maintenance extends its life.
+Just as you don’t take a beautiful bag out in the pouring rain or have leather shoes polished and protected from time to time, the same goes for jewellery: regular maintenance really does make a difference.
+Do you have a piece of jewelry that deserves extra attention?
+Please feel free to contact me – I am happy to look at them in the studio.

-Tip from this goldsmith: So for example, do not go gardening with a pearl ring on your hand…..
+Tip from this goldsmith: for example, do not go gardening with a pearl ring on your hand….

 The right stone in the right place